Getty Square: Industrialization

 In 1853, Elisha Graves Otis, inventor of the safety elevator, established the Otis Elevator Company on the Hudson River and Vark Street, along the new railroad tracks that ran along the Hudson's banks.
 As the company grew, a larger facility was built just north of the Saw Mill River, what is now Van der Donck Park.
 Vast Otis factory buildings covering blocks of land extended north to Ashburton Avenue.

+In 1868, the Philipse Manor Hall became Yonkers' municipal center (as Village Hall, and later, as City Hall) and remained such until 1908.
+During this period, an elaborate monument to those Yonkers natives who had died during the American Civil War was installed on its east lawn.
+Called the Soldiers and Sailors Monument, it was erected in 1891.

-Later, three separate railroad companies established lines through Getty Square.
+In the 1880s, three separate railroad companies established lines through Getty Square.
 The New York and Putnam Railroad built the terminal for its Yonkers Branch line in Getty Square, with the original 1880s headhouse and train shed station in the square later upgraded to an office building and railway platform at 20 South Broadway.
 (The office building remains, but the railway platform has been replaced by a parking garage.)
 The New York Central Railroad operated out of the still-in-use Yonkers train station.
 The Third Avenue Railway trolley company ran multiple streetcar lines through Getty Square, and stored its streetcars (also called trams) in the still-standing Yonkers Trolley Barn on Main Street in Getty Square.

 Like many downtowns in the northeastern United States, Getty Square suffered gradual and severe de-industrialization and non-automobile infrastructure disinvestment beginning after World War II.
 The Otis Elevator Company factory, with vast buildings covering much of the Getty Square neighborhood north of what is now Van der Donck Park, closed in 1983.
 Rail-based transportation also diminished.
 The closing and quick demolition of the Yonkers Branch of the New York and Putnam Railroad, despite an appeal to the United States Supreme Court, occurred in 1944, and the Third Avenue Railway trolley service finally ended in 1952.
 The Saw Mill River, once the economic engine of Getty Square, was buried in flumes underground in the 1920s; the pavement above was used mostly for car parking lots at Chicken Island, Mill Street Courtyard, and Larkin Plaza.
 New York State widened Nepperhan Avenue to create an arterial highway along the eastern side of the neighborhood, demolishing a Carnegie library in the process.

 The farmers' market at St. John's Church is the oldest in Westchester.